| Safe Haskell | None |

 Trapper is a class intended for continuous logging of your application and the catching of helpless animals.

-Usage is along the lines of trace
+Usage is along the lines of trace where the effect of logging is implicit.

 To make this work in both GHC and GHCjs contexts, you do need to

-re-exported here for convenience).
+pass the JSContextRef in manually (askJSM re-exported here for convenience).

 main :: IO () main = runJSorWarp 8080 $ do ctx <- askJSM simple runParDiff initial (view . trapper @ToJSON ctx) getBody